jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 Tono uses a few symbols for punctuation:

-- . (dot): Composes new words.
-Separates sentences.
+- . (dot): Separates sentences.
 Pronounced as a pause in speech.
-Silent on compounds.
 - , (comma): Separates context and mood from the main sentence.
 Separates elements in a list.
 Pronounced as a short pause in speech.
 - : (colon): Denotes the start of the meaning of set words.
 Pronounced as a short pause in speech.